greim/Backbone-Subscriptions/readme.md

 ## API

-The API is quite simple, and pretty much consists of the below:

-    Backbone.Subscriptions.publish(channel, [arg1, ...argN])
+Given that unsubscribing is implicit and no reference cleanup code is required, the API is rather simple:

+### Publishing

+    // arg1 - N are optional and are passed
+    // to the handler on the view.
+    Backbone.Subscriptions.publish(channel, arg1, ... argN);

+### Subscribing

     Backbone.View.extend({

+      // Subscribe to as many "channels"
+      // (named events) as you want.
       subscriptions: {
         channel: method
         ...
       },

+      // A method, just like any other
+      // Backbone view method.
-      method: function(arg1, ...argN) {
+      method: function(arg1, ... argN) {
         ...
       }
     });